Jake Mangum: College career

 In his junior season in 2018, Mangum led the SEC with 101 hits (5th in the NCAA) and 22 doubles (18th) in an NCAA-leading 288 at bats while hitting .351.
-He was named first team All-SEC and to the SEC All-Defensive team and Rawlings Division I Gold Glove Team as the Bulldogs advanced to the 2018 College World Series, making it to the semifinals before losing to eventual champion Oregon State.
+He was named first-team All-SEC and to the SEC All-Defensive team and Rawlings Division I Gold Glove Team as the Bulldogs advanced to the 2018 College World Series, making it to the semifinals before losing to eventual champion Oregon State.
 He was selected with the 950th pick in the 32nd round of the 2018 MLB Draft by the New York Mets but again decided to return to school, reportedly turning down a $300,000 signing bonus.

-On April 26, 2019 Mangum passed Eddy Furniss as the all-time hits leaders in SEC history with his 353rd career hit.
+On April 26, 2019, Mangum passed Eddy Furniss as the all-time hits leaders in SEC history with his 353rd career hit.
 He set the MSU single season hit record with 108 in his final career game against Louisville in the College World Series.
 He was again named first team All-SEC and was awarded the Ferriss Trophy, becoming the first player to receive it twice.
 He was also named third team All-America by Collegiate Baseball Newspaper, becoming the second player in program history to be named an All-American in three different seasons after Rafael Palmeiro.
 Mangum finished his collegiate career with a school and conference record 383 hits (fourth in NCAA history) and at bats with 1,074, as well as school records for games played (262) and doubles (73) and finished second with 229 runs, third with 507 total bases, fourth with 56 stolen bases and tied for the 10th-highest career batting average at .357.
-Mangum was selected by the Mets again in the 2019 MLB Draft in the fourth round (118th overall).
-Following the Bulldogs loss to Louisville in the College World Series, Mangum made an impassioned appeal for the NCAA to allow programs to pay a third coach and to raise the scholarship limit beyond the current allowance of 11.7, revealing that he chose to give up his scholarship and play as a walk-on for his final two seasons so that Mississippi State could use the scholarship money elsewhere.
+Following the Bulldogs' loss to Louisville in the College World Series, Mangum appealed to the NCAA to allow programs to pay a third coach and to raise the scholarship limit beyond the current allowance of 11.7, revealing that he chose to give up his scholarship and play as a walk-on for his final two seasons so that Mississippi State could use the scholarship money elsewhere.